Muscular Dystrophy in Elderly People: Care Homes & Support UK

 Speech therapists help address speech problems as the ability to speak gradually diminishes.
 Communication boards and digital communication devices may be provided to help patients maintain contact with the outside world.

-All of this, admittedly, represents a significant cost for patients and their families, but social assistance programs exist to help.
+All of this, admittedly, represents a high cost for patients and their families, but social assistance programs exist to help.
 This is the price that an elderly person suffering from muscular dystrophy may expect to pay for aging with dignity.

 Can muscular dystrophy be relieved or cured?